crush-157/serverless-saga/README.md

 Configuration values can also be specified at the level of an application, and thus applied to all of the functions in the app, as opposed to setting the values for the individual functions.

+To understand how to use apps to group functions, work through [this example](http://fnproject.io/tutorials/Apps/).

 ## <a name="orchestrate"/> Orchestration with Flow

 As you've seen, applications can be used to organise function code, deployment and configuration.